 blog post.

-Baking fish in the oven results in delicious cooked fish with little effort.
-Whether it’s baked salmon, tilapia, or cod, this is a recipe you’ll use again and again.
+Baking fish in the oven is one of my go-to weeknight dinners because it's healthy and easy.
+Whether it's baked salmon, tilapia, or cod, this recipe is one you'll use again and again.

 Ingredients and Tools Needed